loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 Running the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_start_jb.bat'
+Navigate to the '~/alfresco' folder and run 'alf_start_jb.sh'
 - two minimized windows will be started for MySQL and OpenOffice
 - a console window will open for JBoss
 - when the console has the message 'Started in nnnnn ms', JBoss is running